+Confidence Map

-Confidence Map An integer array, normalized to a median of 100% which is associated with an image.
+An integer array, normalized to a median of 100% which is associated with an image.
 Combined with an estimate of the sky background variance of the image it assigns a relative weight to each pixel in the image and automatically factors in an exposure map.
-Bad pixels are assigned a value of 0.
-It is especially important in image filtering, mosaicing and stacking.
+Bad pixels are assigned a value of 0, 100% has the value 100, and the maximum possible is 32767 (negative values are reserved for future upgrades).
+The background variance value is stored in the FITS header.
+It is especially important in image filtering massicing and stacking filtering, mosaicing and stacking.